For enrichment suggestions before session 1, go here.

 Here is a Presbyterian Outlook article describing some of the environmental resolutions at the 2022 Presbyterian General Assembly.

 And the Fall 2020 Presbyterian Hunger Program Sustainability and Earth Care Issue provides a good overview of the PCUSA’s commitment to environmental stewardship, including a message from Rebecca Barnes, coordinator of the Presbyterian Hunger Program.

-Also, Jim Hollander, a participant in the October program from Second Pres in Little Rock, sent these links, which are especially interesting for Presbyterians:
+Also, Jim Hollander, a participant in last October’s program from Second Pres in Little Rock, sent these links, which are especially interesting for Presbyterians:

 The Power to Change: U.S. Energy Policy and Global Warming, 2008 (pp. 7-10 recommendations approved by the GA, including those relating to the churches on p.
 7 )